-Grievance Procedure

-Consumers and Work Center Employees
+Grievance Procedure Consumers and Work Center Employees

-Consumer/Work Center Employee is unhappy about how you are being treated by another consumer, work center employee, or AC-ES employee or you do not feel you are receiving the services you want during your program.

-Talk to your supervisor in the appropriate training/work area and explain to them why you are unhappy or dissatisfied.
+- Consumer/Work Center Employee is unhappy about how you are being treated by another consumer, work center employee, or AC-ES employee or you do not feel you are receiving the services you want during your program. - Talk to your supervisor in the appropriate training/work area and explain to them why you are unhappy or dissatisfied.
 If you feel you need the support of another consumer, co-worker, friend, or family member, they may be included in the meeting.

-Give your supervisor 3 days to respond and attempt to solve the problem.

-After three days, if you are still unhappy, make a more formal complaint with your supervisor by completing a Grievance Memorandum and giving it to your supervisor letting them know why you are unhappy.
+- Give your supervisor 3 days to respond and attempt to solve the problem. - After three days, if you are still unhappy, make a more formal complaint with your supervisor by completing a Grievance Memorandum and giving it to your supervisor letting them know why you are unhappy.
 They will set a time to talk with you.
-The Coordinator of Vocational Services or any AC-ES staff can help you write the statement.

-➢ Your supervisor has 3 days to give you their decision in writing.
-If you are still unhappy, tell the Coordinator of Vocational Services (CVS) if you are a consumer or the Coordinator of Industrial Services (CIS) if you are a Work Center Employee.

-\blacktriangleright Give them 3 days to give you a statement in writing explaining how they plan to help you.
-You may be asked to come to a meeting with the CVS/CIS to discuss your situation.

-➢ If you are still unhappy with the CVS/CIS answer, you can let the AC-ES Executive Director (Star Wray) know in writing.
-The CVS/CIS or any AC-ES staff can again help you write the statement.

-➢ If you are unhappy with the Executive Director's answer, you can take your complaint to the State of Alabama Client Assistant Program if you are a consumer of the Alabama Department of Rehabilitation Services, or the Georgia Client Assistance Program if you are a consumer of the Georgia Vocational Rehabilitation Agency.
-The CVS will help you make the contact.
-You can also refer to the SACAP/ When Ability Counts handout given to you during orientation.
+The Coordinator of Vocational Services or any AC-ES staff can help you write the statement. - Your supervisor has 3 days to give you their decision in writing.
+If you are still unhappy, tell the Coordinator of Vocational Services (CVS) if you are a consumer or the Production Manager (PM) if you are a Work Center Employee. - Give them 3 days to give you a statement in writing explaining how they plan to help you.
+You may be asked to come to a meeting with the CVS/PM to discuss your situation. - If you are still unhappy with the CVS/PM answer, you can let the AC-ES Executive Director (Star Wray/Joni House) know in writing.
+The CVS/PM or any AC-ES staff can again help you write the statement. - If you are unhappy with the Executive Director's answer, you can take your complaint to the State of Alabama Client Assistant Program if you are a consumer of the Alabama Department of Rehabilitation Services.